open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 And that's it!
 We've gone through the basics of lit-element and lit-html.
 Hopefully from here onwards you will be able to move forward working with lit-element and lit-html with confidence.

-If you're eager to learn more, you can take a look at the resources:
+If you're eager to learn more, you can take a look at the following resources:

 - [lit-html official docs](https://lit-html.polymer-project.org/)
 - [lit-element official docs](https://lit-element.polymer-project.org/)
 - [open-wc code samples](https://open-wc.org/developing/code-examples.html)
 - [IDE help](https://open-wc.org/developing/ide.html)

-To get started with your own project we recommend using the open-wc project scaffolding, it's easy to set it up using this command:
+To get started with your own project we recommend using open-wc's project scaffolding, it's easy to set it up using this command:

 ```bash
 npm init @open-wc